-This course will focus on the handling, analysis, and interpretation of genomic data.
-Topic covered will include processing next-generation sequencing reads, de novo assembly, read mapping, variant detection, gene annotation, differential expression using RNAseq, genome wide association studies, and statistical analysis and interpretation genomic data.
+This course provided an abridged introduction to analyzing and interpreting next generation sequencing data and using bioinformatics software in Linux.
+Topics covered included processing sequencing reads, de novo assembly, read mapping, variant detection, gene annotation, differential expression using RNAseq, genome wide association studies, and statistical analysis and interpretation genomic data.

 BIOL 394: Undergraduate Biology Seminar, 1 credit (Fall 2014, 2015)